 - Ongoing research shows that long-term prescription sleep aid use can come with increased risk for cancer, mortality and dementia.

 - As with any prescription medication, sleep aids can cause side effects.
 Side effects vary depending on which medicine you use, but common ones include dizziness, nausea and diarrhea.
 There is also a risk in some individuals for a severe reaction to sleep aids, such as an allergic reaction or life-threatening anaphylaxis.

 - In recent years, the FDA issued new warnings for prescription sleep aids since they can cause residual drowsiness the day after use.
 Be sure to use caution when driving or operating machinery.

 Over-the-counter (OTC) sleep aids are medications for sleep that you can purchase on your own without a prescription, such as at a local drug store.

 The majority of over-the-counter sleep aids contain antihistamines, which can have a sedating effect that can ultimately help you fall or stay asleep.
 Still, like prescription sleep aids, you can build up a tolerance to these medications.

 “Tolerance to the sedative effects of antihistamines can develop quickly — so the longer you take them, the less likely they are to make you sleepy,” Harvard Health explains.
 “In addition, some over-the-counter sleep aids can leave you feeling groggy and unwell the next day.
 This is the so-called hangover effect.”

-“Tolerance to the sedative effects of antihistamines can develop quickly,” the clinic explains.
+“Tolerance to the sedative effects of antihistamines can develop quickly,” Mayo Clinic explains.
 “As a result, the longer you take them, the less likely they are to make you sleepy.
 Side effects might include daytime drowsiness, dry mouth and dizziness.”